juhaku/utoipa/README.md

 ## Examples

-Create a struct or it could be an enum also.
-Add `ToSchema` derive macro to it so it can be registered as an an OpenAPI schema.
+Create a struct, or it could be an enum also.
+Add `ToSchema` derive macro to it, so it can be registered as an OpenAPI schema.

 ```rust
 use utoipa::ToSchema;